 General Fee.
-A nonrefundable fee of \$183 is charged to all full-time graduate students (\$100/part-time) for administrative costs, use of computer network services, library services, and so on.
-The fee also permits students to use all recreational facilities and to attend athletic and cultural events.
+A nonrefundable fee of \$189 is charged to all full-time graduate students (\$101/part-time) for administrative costs, use of computer network services, library services, and so on.
+The fee also permits students to use all recreational facilities and the health center (full-time students only), and to attend athletic and cultural events.